« RETURN_TO_ROOT LOG_ID: #5

 Alternate Reality Games (ARGs) are immersive and interactive storytelling experiences that blend elements of the real world with a fictional narrative.
 Participants engage with the game through various media, such as websites, social media, emails, phone calls, and even physical locations.

 ARGs often involve solving puzzles, deciphering codes, and collaborating with other players to uncover the unfolding storyline.
 The boundary between the game and reality becomes blurred, as players work together to piece together clues, navigate challenges, and unravel the mysteries embedded in the narrative.
-ARGs have been used for marketing, entertainment, and educational purposes, providing a unique and engaging form of entertainment that encourages active participation and community involvement.

 ARG elitists and purists